 French women use scarves as an accessory staple.
 It is a great way to add another layer of color or texture to your Paris outfits.
 Even in the warmer months, you will see Parisians wearing a light scarf and depending if you are visiting at the start of Autumn or towards the end.
 Pack a warmer scarf for the colder evenings.

 When I am traveling in Paris, I use a small wallet for a credit card and ID when I am out and about.
 This one from Cuyana is a good choice.

-Travel adaptors are so important.
-Some of the hotels will offer backups at the front desk if you have forgotten yours and you can pop into Monoprix to purchase one as well.
+Travel adaptors are so necessary.
+Some hotels will offer backups at the front desk if you have forgotten yours, and you can also pop into Monoprix to purchase one.
 I leave all my travel chargers and accessories in my tech pack to make sure I don’t forget anything when I travel.
 A portable charger isn’t a bad idea to pack in your day bag in case you need an extra charge towards the end of the day.

 Getting around the city is easy.
-You can take the Paris metro which is available at all points around the city.
-I love walking the most because you are able to see so many details of the beautiful city.
+You can take the Paris metro available at all points around the city.
+I love walking the most because you can see so many details of the beautiful city.
 As a photographer, I am always finding something that catches my eye.
 One of my favorite times of the day to explore Paris is early in the morning before the city wakes up.
 The light is magical this time of year.

 I hope this post helps prepare you for your next trip to Paris.
 Travel insurance is always a good idea.
 I use World Nomads.
-I am able to insure my laptop and camera as well as have health coverage for when I am traveling in European countries.
-It is an added cost but it provides me with peace of mind when I am traveling outside of the US and staying in a hotel room.
+With insurance, I can insure my laptop and camera and have health coverage for traveling in European countries.
+It is an added cost, but it provides peace of mind when traveling outside of the US and staying in a hotel room.

 *This post includes affiliate links I make a small commission off of items purchased from my links.
 Merci!